pappukrs/5-Week-System-Design-Challenge/week1/scaling/readme.md

 - **Use Kubernetes & AWS for Auto-Scaling** 🚀

 Which method would you like to try first?
 Let me know if you need help! 😊

+✅ Summary
+Load Balancer	Features	Setup Difficulty
+Nginx	Simple, good for HTTP load balancing	Easy HAProxy	High performance, used in production	Moderate Traefik	Cloud-native, automatic service discovery	Easy Envoy	Advanced service mesh, supports gRPC	Complex
+🚀 Now you have three different load balancer options!
+Which one do you like best? 😃